deeplearning4j/deeplearning4j/word2vec.md

         log.info("Save vectors....");
         WordVectorSerializer.writeWordVectors(vec, "words.txt");

 This will save the vectors to a file called `words.txt` that will appear in the root of the directory where Word2vec is trained.
-The output in the file should one word per line, followed by a series of numbers that together are its vector representation.
+The output in the file should have one word per line, followed by a series of numbers that together are its vector representation.

 To keep working with the vectors, simply call methods on `vec` like this: